armbian/build/extras-buildpkgs/README.md

 * Add a code to check if package exists / package needs (re)building - **done**

-* Add logging to file
+* Add logging to file for build process

 ### All packages: